Chinedu26/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A command that creates a directory called my_dir with permissions 751 in the working directory A command that changes the group owner to school for the file hello A command that changes the owner to vincent and the group to staff for all files and directories in the working directory
+A command that creates a directory called my_dir with permissions 751 in the working directory A command that changes the group owner to school for the file hello A command that changes the owner to vincent and the group to staff for all files and directories in the working directory A command that the owner and group owner of _hello to vincent and staff respectively